melloddy/SparseChem/README.md

 The script uses all data for training but AUCs are calculated only on tasks with enough positive and negative examples, default is `25` each.
 To instead require at least 50 positives and 50 negatives, add `--min_samples_auc 50`.

+There are few options to reduce the time spent for AUC calculations:
-By default `train.py` computes AUCs also for the training set.
+* `--eval_train 0` will turn off AUC calculation for the training set.
-This can be turned off to speed up the runs by adding option `--eval_train 0`.
+* `--eval_frequency 2` will specify that AUCs should be calculated only every 2 epochs (default is 1).
+If set to `-1` the evaluation is only done once at the end of the run.

 ## Input folding
 The pipeline also provides an option to fold inputs to a smaller size.